BerkShares are the local paper currency of Berkshire County, Massachusetts. Photo courtesy of Lauren Fuller Photography.

 What if you used a different currency to buy a sandwich from your main street deli than you did to make a purchase at the Wal-Mart 10 miles outside town?
 “BerkShares,” the local paper currency of Berkshire County in Massachusetts, lets you do that.
 The popularity of BerkShares has ebbed and flowed, but with about $130,000 worth of notes currently in circulation, the number of businesses accepting the currency has jumped to about 400 from the 100 that initially participated in 2006.

-Shooting a Making Sen$e segment on the phenomenon in Western Massachusetts, which aired on PBS NewsHour Thursday, Paul Solman spoke with Alice Maggio, the local currency program director at the Schumacher Center for a New Economics in Great Barrington, named after British economist E.F.
+Shooting a Making Sen$e segment on the phenomenon in Western Massachusetts, which is slated to air on PBS NewsHour Thursday, Paul Solman spoke with Alice Maggio, the local currency program director at the Schumacher Center for a New Economics in Great Barrington, named after British economist E.F.
 Schumacher, the author of the 20th century classic about acting locally, “Small Is Beautiful.”
 What follows is their extended conversation about the evolution of the currency, its reach and Maggio’s hopes for more region-specific currencies that would be used instead of the U.S. dollar.
 Keep the Business Desk tab open; we’ll return this afternoon with a web-exclusive video about artists in the Berkshires who use BerkShares.

 Alice Maggio: BerkShares evolved from a lot of experiments in this area with local currency.
 There have been Berkshire Farm Preserve notes, Monterey General Store notes and Deli Dollars, all experiments in funding upfront the costs of a business that everybody believed in and everybody understood already.
 So the Deli Dollars was the best example of that.
 There’s a deli in town and it needed to move but the owner couldn’t get a bank loan.
 So he turned to his customers and asked: Will you fund my move?
 And so he issued Deli Dollars.
 The customers could buy a Deli Dollar for $8 that was worth $10 when redeemed.
 So he basically financed his own move.